philipperemy/japanese-words-to-vectors/README.md

 2016-09-04 02:54:41,390 : INFO : PROGRESS: at 99.98% examples, 482630 words/s, in_qsize 8, out_qsize 0
 ```
 Once it's finished, 4 new files are generated:
 - `ja-gensim.50d.data.model`.
 This file contains the model in the binary format.
-Use `model = Word2Vec.load(fname)` to get your word2vec model.
+Use `model = Word2Vec.load(fname)` to get back your word2vec model.
 - `ja-gensim.50d.data.txt`.
 This file contains the model vectors in the text format.
-Can be used in any other python script without the [Gensim](https://radimrehurek.com/gensim/) library!
+Can be used in any other script without the [Gensim](https://radimrehurek.com/gensim/) library!
 - `ja-gensim.50d.data.model.syn1neg.npy` and `ja-gensim.50d.data.model.wv.syn0.npy`.
 Files generated automatically.
 Contains some numpy arrays (weights and other parameters).
-It must be in the same directory.
+It must be in the same directory as the model.

 Finally, let's inspect `ja-gensim.50d.data.txt`